fonoster/routr/docs/guides/securing-the-signaling-path.md

 Follow this guide to secure the signaling between your endpoints and **Routr**.
 Keep in mind that **Routr** will only secure the signaling and that the endpoints are ultimately responsible for securing the media.

-> For this guide we will use a fictitious domain name to demonstrate the process of securing the signaling path
+> For this guide, we will use a fictitious domain name to demonstrate the process of securing the signaling path

 <img src="/docs/assets/images/secure_signaling.png" width=600 vspace=30>